Frequently asked questions

 Pursuant to the Act, the following ways of submitting applications for aid are permitted:

-a) directly at the registered office of the IDA S.A.
+a) directly at the registered office of the ARP S.A.

 b) through a postal operator